CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5/CLC to AWS/Test Failover to AWS.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rrBvCAI4HM4" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
 </p>

-**NOTE**: **This step completes SafeHaven setup for a Protection Group.
-At this point the user MUST setup SafeHaven email alerts to receive regular cluster email reports as well as reports incase there is an outage in the Production datacenter.
-This is an absolutely critical peice for a complete DR solution.**
+The user may go through [AWS Statistics](AWS Statistics.md) for information on EBS Volumes(s), AMIs, AWS Snapshots and running AWS Instances(test failover/failover)

-In case of an acutal Disaster Recovery event when there is a Production Datacenter outage and the user cannot access Production Servers, as a **Next Step** the user may [Failover to AWS]. **NOTE: Failover can be a disruptive operation if not done properly**.
+In case of an acutal Disaster Recovery event when there is a Production Datacenter outage and the user cannot access Production Servers, as a **Next Step** the user may [Failover to AWS](Failover to AWS.md). **NOTE: Failover can be a disruptive operation if not done properly**.